-The devastation that the novel coronavirus inflicted on New York’s economy and public health gave way to another crisis testing the city’s mettle this spring: its share of a nationwide wave of protests and riots sparked by the death of George Floyd, who died with his neck pinned under the knee of a police officer in Minneapolis.
+The devastation that the novel coronavirus inflicted on New York’s economy and public health gave way to another crisis that tested the city’s mettle in spring 2020: its share of a nationwide wave of protests and riots sparked by the death of George Floyd, who died with his neck pinned under the knee of a police officer in Minneapolis.
 The physical and psychological damage that Gotham suffered was substantial—and could prove even more consequential for the city’s long-term outlook than Covid-19.

 The mayhem and violence, televised to the world in late May, struck across the city.
 Along New York’s famed Madison Avenue, a coordinated looting campaign left many stores emptied.
 In lower Manhattan, an officer was severely beaten with a fire extinguisher, his ordeal temporarily memorialized by bloodstained concrete.
 In Brooklyn, police officers were targeted with Molotov cocktails.
 In the Bronx, a sergeant was mowed down by fleeing looters.

-New York’s recent bout with violent chaos was similar to episodes that have taken place in Chicago, Baltimore, and Ferguson, Missouri, in recent years.
+New York’s bout with violent chaos was similar to episodes that have taken place in Chicago, Baltimore, and Ferguson, Missouri, in recent years.
 These events mark a potential turning point in the city’s history, when New York may once again face a period of resurgent crime and disorder.
-They also serve as a reminder that, with enough momentum, narratives, including demonstrably false ones, can overwhelm empirical realities and drive bad policy—a tragic development that may already be making the city less safe and policing riskier.
+They also serve as a reminder that, with enough momentum, narratives (including demonstrably false ones) can overwhelm empirical realities and drive bad policy—a tragic development that may already be making the city less safe and policing riskier.